awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

    The next time Patch Manager updates the system, the same process is repeated\.

-   The remaining steps in the patch installation workflow apply to both Debian Server 8 and 9\.
+   The remaining steps in the patch installation workflow apply to Debian Server 8 9, and 10\.

 1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.